If you’re a service-based small business, there’s no doubt you’re using a content marketing strategy to grow your business.

 It will be easier for your target market to find you as your Google listing will be higher, and your content will catch their eye and stand out.

 One costly mistake that you’ll want to avoid is creating generic content.
 It comes across as dull and won’t resonate with your target market.

 It’s essential to be as specific as possible and always have your audience in mind if you want to cut through and create an effective content marketing strategy.

 Working out the best place to publish your content

 There are numerous online platforms that you can choose from to distribute content.
 However, it’s also critical that you have a content marketing strategy for your website and email list.

 While social media can help you to create awareness and grow your business, you don’t own the data on those platforms and have limited control.
-However, you do hold your list data and have control over how much you communicate with them.
+However, you hold your list data and control how much you communicate with them.

-When it comes to social media, think about how your target market uses the various platforms and which ones would be most suited to your services.
+Regarding social media, consider how your target market uses the various platforms and which would best suit your services.

-You may offer a creative or visual service (like photography or web design) which is suited to Instagram or Pinterest.
-Alternatively, you may provide a professional service (like recruitment or consulting) that is more suited to LinkedIn.
+You may offer a creative or visual service (like photography or web design) suited to Instagram or Pinterest.

 Facebook still has an enormous audience, and while it is more difficult to get organic reach, it is still an important platform for you to have a presence.